bluetyson/FASERIP-Slugfest/DnD-battler/README.md

     Stacks with bonuses such as sneak attack or poisoned weapons —neither are in the model.
     Due to the 1 action for donning/doffing a shield, switch to two handed is valid for unshielded folk only.
-    Best keep two weapon fighting as a prebuild not a combat switch.
-AoE spell attack — Layout…
-targetted spell attack —produce flame is a cantrip so could be written up as a weapon.
-The bigger ones.
-Spell slots need to be re-written. spell buff —Barkskin is a druidic imperative.
-Haste?
-Too much complication. spell debuff —Bane… dodge —targetted and turn economy help —high AC target (>18), turn economy, beefcake ally ready —teamwork preplanning.
+    Best keep two weapon fighting as a prebuild not a combat switch. dodge —targetted and turn economy  #institute FASERIP version help —high AC target (>18), turn economy, beefcake ally ready —teamwork preplanning.
 No way. grapple/climb —very situational. grapple/shove combo or barring somatic.